Please submit the following information with your online application:

 Wood Fire Residency

 While any Clay Studio resident may fire the wood kiln, the Clay Studio of Missoula maintains one residency opportunity dedicated to a year-long wood fire residency.
-This opportunity may also be extended into a second year with Board approval.
+This opportunity may be extended into a second year.
 Interested applicants should have a strong, developed body of work; have previous experience firing wood kilns; feel comfortable directing firings; possess a strong work ethic, and have a desire to work within a community setting.